Directors

 (763) 972-6397

 Judy Balfanz Jensen was born into the horse business.
 As a youngster she both gave lessons and showed extensively in almost all disciplines, competing on almost every breed of horse.
-She turned professional at 18 and continued to work in the family business -- Kanttell Stables, a large all breed boarding and training stable in Hamel, Minnesota.
-She was always comfortable working horses whether it was using a hunt saddle, a western saddle or a cutback saddleseat saddle.
+She turned professional at 18 and continued to work in the family business- Kanttell Stables, a large all breed boarding and training stable in Hamel, MN.
+She was always comfortable working horses, whether it was using a hunt saddle, a western saddle or a cutback saddleseat saddle.
 With then husband, professional trainer, Bob Jensen, they continued to operate Kanttell, competing on a local, regional and national level.
-In the early 70's they parted ways and both went on to establish large training stables on their own.
+In the early 70's they parted ways and both went on to establish large training stables of their own.

-Judy is especially proud of the fact that her father, Verlin Balfanz was named Minnesota Horse Council Horseman of the year in 1977.
+Judy is especially proud of the fact that her father, Verlin Balfanz was named Minnesota Horse Council Horseman of the Year in 1977.
 Much to her surprise, she was given the same honor in 1985.
-Dale Froyum, presented the award to a speechless, sobbing, and hiccupping Judy.
-Speaking for her, he said, "I think she wants to say 'I am surprised and thank you for this great honor'" as Judy nodded in agreement.
+Dale Froyum presented the award to a speechless, sobbing and hiccuping Judy.
+Speaking for her, he said, "I think she wants to say 'I am surprised and thank you for this great honor'," as Judy nodded in agreement.

-Judging, clinician work, seminars and workshops and writing articles are all of special interest to her.
-She has worked hard to lobby for the interests of Canterbury Park at the legislature over the past couple of years.
-She continues to operate and teach at a large stable, Centre Pointe Training Stable, with trainer and business partner, Todd Perkins.
-Judy serves as the current president of the Tri State Horsemen's Asdsociation.
-She is a member of the United Professional Horsemen Association, United States Equestrian Federation, American Saddlebred Association, and Minnesota Saddlebred Association.
-She has served on the boards of many breed organizations over her long career.
+Judging, clinician work, seminars, workshops and writing articles are all of special interest to her.
+She worked hard to lobby for the interests of Canterbury Park several years ago.
+She continues to operate and teach at a large stable, Centre Pointe Training Stable, with trainer and business partner Todd Perkins.
+Judy served eight years as the president of the Tri-State Horsemen's Association.
+She is a member of the United Professional Horsemen Association, United States Equestrian Federation, American Saddlebred Association and Minnesota Saddlebred Association.
+Over her long career in the horse worls, she has served on the boards of many different breed organizations and continues to be interested and active in any organization that involves her beloved horse industry.

-She has always been interested in the Minnesota Horse Council and has been a member since the 70's.
-She exhibited and helped in many capacities during the first 10 years of the Minnesota Horse Expo when it was still held in downtown Minneapolis.
-Judy feels that it is important to give back to the horse community that has been so good to her through volunteering her time and experience to industry associations.
+She has always been interested in the Minnesota Horse Council and has been a member since the early 70's (as well as serving on the board, until a serious illness sidelined her for a few years).
+She exhibited and helped in many capacities during the first ten years of the Minnesota Horse Expo when it was still held in downtown Minneapolis and has continued to exhibit every year since.
+Judy feels lucky to have made a living in the horse business, and realizes it is very important to give back to the horse community that has been so good to her during her long career.
+She loves volunteering her time and experience to industry associations and is grateful for the return of good health and looks forward to getting back to work with the Minnesota Horse Council.

 Back to top